artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/reactive-programming.markdown

 Reactive programming paradigm is concentrated around data flows and the propagation of changes.
 The data and events in that style of coding are are treated as a stream which can be mapped or filtered.

-# What are string sides of reactive programming
+# Strong sides of reactive programming
-### With reactive programming approach you can easily integrate fallowing things as a stream
+*  With reactive programming approach you can easily integrate fallowing things as a stream
   * Delegates
   * `NSNotificationCenter`
   * KVO
   * Target/Action pattern.
+* Easier to write tests

 # Handling massive amount of events